supurloop/quadbination/README.md

 ## Selecting Players
 Briefly press the paddle button to enable a player.</br>
-Each player is assigned a unique color.
+Each player is assigned a unique color.</br>
 To deactivate a player restart Quadbination.

 ## Practice Mode
 A game has not started if the timer is not counting down, during this time players can practice matching.

 ## Starting Game
-Press and hold down any paddle button for 3 seconds to start a 2 minute game.
+Press and hold down any paddle button for 3 seconds to start a 2 minute game.</br>
 The timer will start counting down and game music plays.

 ## Gameplay
 Each colored player is randomly assigned a combination digit, a hexadecimal value from 0 to F.</br>